tinychainorg/tinychain/README.md

 **an ultralight blockchain core, written in Python.**

 tinychain is the smallest implementation of a blockchain (BFT replicated state machine) you will ever find.
-It reimplements the full bitcoin consensus (nakamoto consensus) with a custom VM based on Brainfuck.
+It reimplements the full bitcoin consensus (Nakamoto consensus) with a custom VM based on Brainfuck.

-1366 lines of code so far.
+1366 lines of code so far. inspired by [geohot's tinygrad](https://github.com/geohot/tinygrad).

  * cryptography
  * transactions